dprint/dprint/README.md

 * [Playground](https://dprint.dev/playground)
 * [Algorithm overview](docs/overview.md)

+## Future

+This project is slowly moving towards a Rust-only CLI independent of any language specific ecosystem.

+The configuration, install, and setup instructions below will change.
+See issue [#194](https://github.com/dprint/dprint/issues/194) for more details.

 ## Install

 Install `dprint` and the plugins you want to use as a dev dependency.